uvatoc/uvatoc.github.io/src/content/week1.md

 </p>

-The video sets up, but doesn't complete, the proof about the cardinality of the powerset.
+This video sets up, but doesn't complete, the proof about the cardinality of the powerset.

 See if you can finish it on your own.
 Then, look at our proof here: [Powerset Proof](/docs/powerset.pdf)